Are you looking for the best and most fun things to do in Bangkok?

 3. Shop Until You Drop at Chatuchak Market

 Chatuchak Market – a shoppers paradise!

-You can find about anything you can imagine that can be sold, from designers shirts, to decoration items and food.
-This is the place you want to go for a fun shopping experience to get a few souvenirs back home!
-Get lost among the thousands of stalls, and we promise, you could spend hours wandering around.
+You can find about anything you can imagine that can be sold, from designers shirts to decoration items and all types of food.
+This is the place you want to go for a fun shopping experience to get a few souvenirs to bring back home!
+Get lost among the thousands of stalls and, we promise, you could spend hours wandering around.
 This is also an interesting thing to do with kids.

 When does Chatuchak Market open

 Saturday & Sunday: 9 a.m. – 6 p.m.

 Take the BTS to Mo Chit station, or the MRT to Chatuchak Park station and follow the crowd.